mercmobily/simpledblayer/README.md

 Since the `id` field was set as `isProperty`, it will automatically be set as both `required` and `searchable`.

-** DOCUMENTATION UPDATE STOPS HERE.
-ANYTHING FOLLOWING THIS LINE IS 100% OUT OF DATE.**

-## Create your layer object with a specific db connection

-You can pass the connection variable `db` as the third parameter of the DbLayer constructor if you like:
+## Note on prototype parameters and the constructor parameter

+When you actually create the object with `new`, you pass an object to the constructor: `var people = new DbLayer( { /*...this is an object with the constructor's parameters...*/ });`.

+Normally, you would define at least `table`, `schema` and `idProperty` (the required attributes every object needs to work).

+Please note that you can define these attribute either in the object's prototype, or in the constructor's parameter.
+Every property in the constructor's parameter will be added to the created object (overriding the prototype's value).

+For example, if all of your tables have `idProperty` set to `id`, you can define a layer like so:

+      var DbLayerWithId = declare( [ SimpleDbLayer, SimpleDbLayerMongo ], { db: db, idProperty: 'id' } );

+Any object created with this constructor will automatically have the attribute `id` set (in the prototype):

+      var people = new DbLayerWithId( {
+        table: 'people',
+        schema: ...
+      });

+      // people.idProperty is already 'id' (from the prototype)

+ You can always override the prototype-provided value with something else:

-    var logEntries = new DbLayer( 'logger', { ...layer parameters... }, someOtherDb );
+     var rocks = new DbLayerWithId( {

-In this case, logEntries will be tied to the table `logger`, but queries will be directed to `someOtherDb` rather than `db`.
+        idProperty: 'weirdId',
+        table: 'rocks',
+        schema: ...
+      });
+      // rocks.idProperty (an object's own attribute) is 'weirdId',

+This means that you can create a constructor with the most common attributes, and only pass the absolute minimum to the constructor.

+# Important object attributes

+Some attributes are used by the objects to define how the object will work.
+They are:

-## Setting a hard limit on queries
+## `hardLimitOnQueries` -- Setting a hard limit on queries.
+Default: `0`

 Cursor-less queries on large data sets will likely chew up huge amounts of memory.
 This is why you can set a hard limit on queries:

       var DbLayer = declare( [ SimpleDbLayer, SimpleDbLayerMongo ], { db: db, hardLimitOnQueries: 10 } );

-This will imply that each non-cursor query will only ever return 10 items max.
-You can also set this limit on specific objects by passing hardLimitOnQueries as a parameter:
+This will imply that each _non-cursor_ query will only ever return 10 items max.
+You can also set this limit on specific objects by passing hardLimitOnQueries as a constructor parameter:

     var DbLayer = declare( [ SimpleDbLayer, SimpleDbLayerMongo ], { db: db } );
-    var people = new DbLayer( 'people', {  ...layer parameters..., hardLimitOnQueries: 10 } );
+    var people = new DbLayer( {  /* ...layer parameters..., */ hardLimitOnQueries: 10 } );

 Note that hardLimtOnQueries only ever applies to non-cursor queries.

-## Validation errors
+## `SchemaError` -- Constructor function used to throw schema validation errors.
+Default: `Error`

 The `insert` and `update` operations will trigger validation against the schema.
 If validation fails, the callback is called with an error.
 The error object is created by SimpleDbLayer like this: